AIForces/AIForces/docs/source/problemsetting.rst

       }
    ]

-Actually, you may omit any informatoin except ``id``.
-If your problem is not about different levels, create only one test.
+Actually, you may omit all keys except the ``id``.
+If your problem does not have different levels, you can create only one test.

-.. _builder-label:

 Scripts
 =======

-System is interating with your problem via bash scripts, but you can run another scripting language inside it (e.g. Python).
-All arguments are passed to script as JSON strings through env vars.
+The system is interacting with your problem via bash scripts so you can run another scripting language in it (e.g. Python).
+All arguments are passed to the script as JSON strings through the env vars.

-File descriptors for I/O are inherited from the parent, their integer values are passed through env. vars.
+File descriptors for I/O are inherited from the parent, their integer values are also passed through env vars.

 Your stdout/stderr will be saved for internal use.

+.. _builder-label:

 Builder
 =======

-Builder is the script aiming to build the problem from sources.
-It usually includes:
+The builder script produces end files from sources.
+It usually includes a:

 - Compiling visualizer
 - Compiling checker, test_generator, validator
 - Generating tests and test config

-Current problem's settings are served as JSON in ``AI_PROBLEM_SETTINGS`` enviromental variable the same way thay are described in ``problem.yaml``.
+Current problem settings are presented as JSON in the ``AI_PROBLEM_SETTINGS`` env variable the same way they are described in ``problem.yaml``.

 .. code-block:: json